emiliero/Echelon/README.md

 `!clear` - Clear the entire list

+`!report` - Prints a report of rehearsal data for det given day

 ## Future features

 Features intended to be implemented:

-* A command which prints a report of how many students each student assistant helped on the given day
 * Calculation of average queue- and help-time